donnakether/fullstack_exercise2020/README.md

 # Semanaomnistack

-Node backend with React and ReactNative
+Node backend with React and ReactNative.

 First contact with this type of project.

 #### Screens ###